Notes from Religion and the Decline of Magic (1976)

 against plague and protect you from sudden death.
 Performing a special

-number of masses in quick succession could be particularly powerful
+number of masses in quick succession was regarded as a particularly powerful

 - Perversions of the